xboxhacker/OpenFeeder/README.md

 **Simple laser cut acrylic body, with 99% off the shelf hardware.**

 This feeder design is for MY machine.
 Extensive modifications to existing machines may be necessary to accommodate it.
-Its ment to fit a 20mm aluminum t-slot.
-I am useing t-slots from MakerSlide.
+Its meant to fit a 20mm aluminum t-slot.
+I am using t-slots from MakerSlide.

 Feel free to edit the source file.
 You must post edited files for all the use.